emissary-ingress/emissary/user-guide/upgrade-to-edge-stack.md

 # Upgrade to the Ambassador Edge Stack

-If you currently have the open source API Gateway version of Ambassador, you can upgrade to the Ambassador Edge Stack with a few simple commands.
+If you currently have the open-source API Gateway version of Ambassador, you can upgrade to the Ambassador Edge Stack with a few simple commands.

 **Prerequisites**: